 A full-time academic course load during Fall, Spring or Summer Terms ranges from a minimum of 12 credits to a maximum of 19 credits.

 Any request for exception to an academic course load maximum must be evaluated by the Dean of Students or designee on your campus.
 In exceptional circumstances, the Dean of Student Success or designee may grant you special permission to exceed the course load maximum of 19 credit hours.
-To request an exception of the academic course load maximum contact your advisor.
+To request an exception of the academic course load maximum contact your student success coach.

 Valencia reserves the right to limit the number of credits in which you can enroll if your academic record indicates the need for developmental course work or if you are placed on academic warning, probation or suspension.